juliengan/PropertyValueRequestsInsights/README.md

 ## 3. Data visualization : visual representation and analysis through different axes and aggregations
 ## 4. Insights extraction to support analytical findings and decision making

+## How to use my application

+WARNING : In the Departemental scale, only Gironde (33) is functional so far, because the other departments represented aren't common depending the year chosen.